yaqintang/yaqintang.github.io/_posts/2017-03-12-website-update-log.md

 title:  "Techniques for Building Personal Website, Logs and Milestones for Updating"
 date:   2017-03-12 18:50:00
 categories: front-end
-summary: This post is the step by step introduction of the technologies I learned along building .
+summary: This post is the step by the step by step introduction of the technologies I learned along buiintroduction of the technologies I learned along building .This post is the step by step introduction of the technologies I learned along building .
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.